 All students complete 11, 4-week clinical rotations during their second year (June through the following April).
 Seven rotations are in required or core areas of medicine and intended to provide a broad foundation for a generalist PA: general surgery, emergency medicine, obstetrics/gynecology, pediatrics, internal medicine, family medicine and behavioral health.
 The remaining four selective rotations occur in practice environments intended to broaden the student’s skill and base of knowledge as well as providing depth to interest areas expressed by the student.
 Selective choices are determined by the program based on preceptor/site availability and student interest.

-In keeping with the mission of the program, a majority of the required clinical rotations are completed with our partner institutions: the Gundersen and Mayo Clinic Health Systems.
+In keeping with the mission of the program, a majority of the required clinical rotations are completed with our partner institutions: the Gundersen, Mayo Clinic, and Marshfield Clinic Health Systems.
 Student experiences are varied and take advantage of the many rural and suburban clinics and hospitals within the respective health systems in Wisconsin, Minnesota and Iowa.
-Family medicine rotations will typically occur in rural sites outside of La Crosse and Rochester.
+Family medicine rotations will typically occur in rural sites outside of La Crosse, Rochester, and Marshfield.

 The student will be responsible for their own housing and transportation during the clinical year.
 Some clinical sites are able to provide housing, however this is highly specific to the location and current availability.
 Students are encouraged to secure housing through known contacts, personal connections, former students and the program’s index of clinical housing opportunities.

-Additional information about Gundersen and Mayo Clinic specialties and practice sites can be found at the following websites:
+Additional information about Gundersen, Mayo Clinic, and Marshfield Clinic specialties and practice sites can be found at the following websites:

 Goal 1: The program will attract highly qualified applicants with the academic background necessary to successfully complete the rigorous training required to become a physician assistant.